The bead model and limit behaviors of dimer models: The bead model as a universal limit for dimer models

 Consider a particular side of the Newton polygon $N(P)$.
 Changing the generators of the $\ZZ^2$ lattice acting on $G$ by translation induces a linear transformation of $N(P)$.
 A change of basis of $\ZZ^2$ is encoded by an element $M$ of $\mathrm{SL}_2(\ZZ)$.
 The linear transformation acting on $N(P)$ is $(M^{-1})^T$.
 After possibly such an operation, we can assume that this side is horizontal, and that the polygon lies above it.
 Recall that the Newton polygon represents the possible slopes for a Gibbs measure on the dimer model on $G$.
 When the slope of a Gibbs measure is a lattice point of the boundary of $N(P)$, the system is a solid phase.

 We want to investigate the geometry of the phase diagram for values of the magnetic field inducing measures with a slope close to the particular side of $N(P)$ we chose.
-In particular, we seek for the shape of the curve in the neighborhood of the frontier between the liquid phase and the different solid phases, corresponding to the points of the particular side of the polygon.
+In particular, we seek for the shape of the boundary of the am{\oe}ba in a neighborhood of the frontier between the liquid phase and the different solid phases, corresponding to the points of the particular side of the polygon.

-To get a measure with a slope close to that side of $N(P)$, we apply to the system a magnetic field oriented essentially downward $(B_x,B_y)=(c,-R)$.
+To get a measure with a slope close to that side of $N(P)$, we apply to the system a magnetic field oriented essentially downward $(B_x,B_y)=(c,-R)$, with $R$ very large.
 To remain close to the notations used in the previous section, we introduce the small parameter $\sm=e^{-R}$.

 When $\sm$ is small, the leading terms in the characteristic polynomial $P(e^c z, \sm w)$ are those with the smallest power in $w$, say $\delta_0$.